13 Shopify Competitors And Alternatives In 2025

 Best for businesses that don’t care who processes their payments

-With Shift4Shop, you can create a perfect site for your business and start selling goods and services within no time.
-It is packed with every essential feature you need to build an online store, including an easy-to-use website builder, order management, and marketing tools.
+With Shift4Shop, you can create a perfect site for your business and start selling goods and services in no time.
+It is packed with essential features for building an online store, including an easy-to-use website builder, order management, and marketing tools.

 Either start from scratch or select from dozens of professionally built, industry-specific templates.
 Each template is fully customizable — you can edit HTML and CSS files directly or contact the Support team to design your online shop.